featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 Below explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server or Web front-end (e.g. React).

-This SDK is based on EventSource (or Server Sent Events) interface and provides real-time connection to the FeatureHub Edge server.
+This repository includes the Server Sent Events realtime update SDK for Javascript and Typescript.

 When you install the SDK it will also install the dependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds features and creates events.